microsoft/ComplianceUtility/Manuals/3.2.1 (ALPHA)/Manual-Win.md

 If you’re using the 'Compliance Utility' in an environment that does not have Internet access, you need to proceed with the manual installation.

-To install the 'Compliance Utility' manually, you must create the following folder and copy/paste all 'Compliance Utility' files (`ComplianceUtility.psm1` and `ComplianceUtility.psd1`) into this folder.
+To install the 'Compliance Utility' manually, you must create the following folder and copy/paste all 'Compliance Utility' files (`ComplianceUtility.psm1` and `ComplianceUtility.psd1`) into this folder:

 For Windows PowerShell 5.1: